Mar 18, 2021 7:47:00 AM

 Implementing a strong self-service strategy with a multilingual chatbot allows you to offer personal and convenient support for all of your customers no matter their language.
 By addressing them in their native language, you make it easier for them to express themselves, but also make them feel more understood and valued by your support.
 It is an emotional connection that helps you to enable more meaningful conversations with your customers.
 Service is often more important than product or price in choosing a brand, which is why it is crucial to focus on delivering the best customer service experience possible.

-Multilingual support adds more quality and value to the conversation as misunderstandings are minimised and problems can be solved more efficiently.
+Multilingual support adds more quality and value to the conversation as misunderstandings are minimized and problems can be solved more efficiently.
 When you empower your customers to receive personalized support 24/7 in their native language, you boost their service experience and in the long run you turn them into satisfied and loyal customers who will return.
 It’s a clear competitive advantage as a CSA Research study found out that 75% of customers prefer to buy from companies which provide post-sales support in their native language.
 On top of that, 58% of customers say that native language support increased loyalty to the brand according to a study by the International Customer Management Institute (ICMI).
 Increased customer satisfaction, higher brand loyalty and greater CX are strong reasons why multilingual service should be a part of your strategy when you want to show that you care about your customers and want to grow as a business, but how do you actually do it?

 Don’t Just Translate, Localize Your Self-Service Offer